Canadian Special Operations Regiment: History

+On December 5, 2024, the unit received the first regimental standard flag during a ceremony led by Governor General Mary Simon.

 Operations and exercises

+The main goal of the CSOR is to execute missions abroad or in Canada on behalf of the Canadian government.

 The regiment maintained a presence in Afghanistan from 2006 to 2014 in support of Canada's mission in Afghanistan.

-Under the auspices of the Anti-Crime Capacity Building Program of Global Affairs Canada, CSOR conducted training with both the Jamaica Defence Force and the Belize Defence Force, culminating in Exercise Tropical Dagger.
+Under the auspices of the Anti-Crime Capacity Building Program of Global Affairs Canada, CSOR conducted training with both the Jamaica Defence Force and the Belize Defence Force from 2008, with CSOR participating in Exercise Tropical Dagger in 2016.

+In 2012, CSOR operators trained the Malian Army's Autonomous Special Forces Battalion, which participated in failed anti-coup operations in the 2012 Malian coup d'état.

 CSOR participates in Exercise Flintlock, a special operations forces–focused exercise planned, coordinated and executed by African partner nations and sponsored by United States Africa Command.

 CSOR participates in the CANSOFCOM commitment to Operation Impact, the Canadian Armed Forces' support to the international military intervention against ISIL in Iraq and Syria.

 Due to the Taliban offensive in 2021, CSOR operators were deployed to Afghanistan to assist Canadian embassy staff to leave and destroy anything sensitive.

-In January 2022, CSOR was deployed to Ukraine.
+Selection process

+The trades to apply for are special forces operator and special operations supporter.

+CSOR takes candidates from all branches.
+The process to become a member is persistent and challenging.
+The training that the recruits go through is highly selective and rigorous.
+In 2006, for the first selection course, 300 soldiers applied, 175 were selected and only 125 completed the training.

+The general requirements for the candidates are: